Stochastic integration with respect to additive functionals of zero quadratic variation: Stochastic integration

-Using Lemma 4.3 of \cite{K} we can obatin the following:: \begin{lema} Let $A^n$ be a sequence of PCAFs.
+\begin{lema} Let $A^n$ be a sequence of PCAFs.
 Suppose that $\mu_{n}(E)$ converges to zero as $n\rightarrow\infty$, where $\mu_n$ represents the Revuz measures of $A_n$.
 Then there exists a subsequence $(n_k)$ satisfying the condition that for q.e. $x\in E$,

 \end{lema}